asnygn/asnygn/README.md

 ## :man_technologist: About Me

-I am a Full Stack Developer from Myanmar.
+I am a Software Developer from Myanmar.

 ## ⚡ Technologies